 Shop at The Contemporary

 The Shop at The Contemporary features a unique selection of artist-designed merchandise and other handpicked products from around the world.
-These include design-based home décor items, hand-carved birdcalls from Germany (a nod to the more than 200 distinct species that have been spotted by birders at Laguna Gloria), a modern rethinking of the picnic basket, stationery, and other items that visitors and shoppers have come to seek in a modern, design-forward museum gift shop.
+These include design-based home décor items, hand-carved birdcalls from Germany (a nod to the more than 200 distinct species that have been spotted by birders at Laguna Gloria), a modern rethinking of the picnic basket, art supplies, books, games, and exclusive exhibition-related items that visitors and shoppers have come to seek in a modern, design-forward museum gift shop.
+All sales directly support The Contemporary Austin's exhibitions and programs.

 Museum members receive a 10% discount at the Shop at The Contemporary.
 Join Now!